CracktheDom/aws-bootcamp-cruddur-2023/journal/week1.md

 ```
 - make sure port 4567 is open/unlocked via Gitpod **PORTS** tab
 - click on url in **PORTS** tab
-- and append /api/activities/home to url
+- and append `/api/activities/home` to url
-- should see json object in browser
+- json object will be visible in browser

 ![HINT input url for json response]()

 ### Add Dockerfile

-Create a file here: `backend-flask/Dockerfile`
+Create a file here: `touch ./Dockerfile`
 Input the following into file:

 ```sh